 I became fascinated with human behavior and how people make sense of feelings early in my life and knew I wanted to be involved with people and healing.
 I attended the University of Oregon where I majored in psychology with a focus on child development.

 After college, I worked as a Montessori teacher while volunteering in a community mental health center in Seattle with traumatized preschool children and their families.
 This volunteer work turned into a job and then graduate school in counseling at Seattle University.
 Post graduate school I worked in community mental health as both an adult outpatient therapist and a child and family therapist.

-I went on to have my own children and became even more intrigued by the attachment relationship.
-Seeking to further my knowledge I took classes through the Neufeld Institute run by developmental psychologist Gordon Neufeld.
-Having spent so much time with children over the years and learning about their developmental needs and attachment needs has enriched my personal and professional life.
-Attachment is ultimately about connection and exploring how to be in healthy connection with others inspires me.
+I went on to have my own children and this deepened my dedication to the importance of attachment in human development and my understanding of the challenges involved.
+Spending time with children and families over the years learning about their developmental and attachment needs has enriched my personal and professional life.
+Attachment is ultimately about connection and exploring how to be in healthy connection with others continues to inspire me.

 Now in private practice I work primarily with women coping with concerns such as stress and anxiety, parenting, pregnancy and fertility issues, grief and loss and life transitions.
 I enjoy collaborating with clients to better understand their personal story and to slow down and reflect in the supportive space of the therapeutic relationship.